How to Tell If A Pork Chop is Cooked All the Way Through?

 Importance of the Recommended Temperature:

-Safety: By cooking pork chops to 145°F (63°C), dangerous bacteria like E. coli and salmonella are guaranteed to be eliminated, rendering the meat fit for consumption.
+Safety: By cooking pork chops to 145°F (63°C), dangerous bacteria such as E. coli and Salmonella are eliminated, rendering the meat safe to eat.

 Quality:

-This temperature maintains the moisture, tenderness, and flavor of the pork while also ensuring safety.
+This temperature maintains the pork’s moisture, tenderness, and flavor while ensuring safety.
 While undercooking presents health hazards, overcooking can result in tough, dry meat.

 Using a Meat Stick Thermometer: